real-media-technic-staudacher/laravel-flatfiles/README.md

     php artisan vendor:publish

-Then select the option `Provider: LaravelFlatfiles\FlatfileExportServiceProvider`.
+Then select the option `Provider: RealMediaTechnicStaudacher\LaravelFlatfiles\FlatfileExportServiceProvider`.
 The default configuration looks like:

 ```php
 return [